-In March 2020, the UK government introduced a new terminology of ‘furlough’ (the first for UK employment law) through its Coronavirus Job Retention Scheme and intends it to be used as a mechanism to reimburse 80% of wages to companies that may have otherwise been forced to make redundancies during the COVID-19 pandemic.
+In March 2020, the UK government introduced a new terminology of ‘furlough’ (the first for UK employment law) through its Coronavirus Job Retention Scheme and intends it to be used as a mechanism to reimburse a percentage of the wages to companies that may have otherwise been forced to make redundancies during the COVID-19 pandemic.

 It’s important to clearly define the meaning of ‘furlough’, which is generally considered to be someone who is on a temporary leave of absence from work.
 This is usually due to economic reasons or relating to challenges affecting the whole country.

 As of July 2021, the government is finally starting to wind down the CJRS – which is currently set to come to an end on 30 September.
 The below information will help you pay furloughed workers for the remainder of the scheme.

 From of 1 August 2021, the government will pay 60% of wages up to a maximum cap of £1,875 for the hours the employee is on furlough.
 To be eligible for the grant, the employer must “top up” the employee’s wages to at least 80% when they are furloughed.

 How to Calculate Wages at 60%

 You are now eligible to claim 60% of the following:

 - Usual monthly wage costs, up to £1,875 a month